gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-* a subword tokenization algorithm
-* special word boundary symbols used
-* data-driven approach is used to generate the wordpiece model
-* similar to BPE
+* WordPiece is a subword tokenization algorithm that incorporates special word boundary symbols and employs a data-driven approach to develop its model, bearing similarities to Byte Pair Encoding (BPE).
+* The process of WordPiece:
-* WordPiece first initializes the vocabulary to include every character present in the training data corpus
+  * initially, WordPiece starts with a vocabulary that includes every character found in the training data corpus
-* progressively learns a given number of merge rules
+  * it then progressively learns a specific number of merge rules
-* BPE: choosing the most frequent symbol pair
-* WordPiece: choosing that symbol pair, that maximizes the likelihood of the training data once added to the vocabulary
-* evaluating what it loses by merging 2 symbols to ensure it’s worth it
+    * differing from BPE in its selection criteria for merging symbols: while BPE selects the most frequent symbol pair for merging, WordPiece opts for the symbol pair whose inclusion in the vocabulary maximizes the likelihood of the training data.
+This method involves evaluating the impact of merging two symbols to ensure the merge contributes positively to the model's performance.
+      Essentially, WordPiece assesses the trade-off in information loss against the benefit of a more streamlined vocabulary.
-* Models: BERT, DistillBERT, Electra
+* Models using WordPiece: BERT, DistillBERT, and Electra

 <details>
 <summary><b>Unigram</b> (Google) [2018]:</summary>